 -f will be executed for launching a graphical guided wizard.

-Therefore, to start the upgrade to Ubuntu 20.04 LTS using a GUI tool, execute the below command to start the upgrade process by Gtk3-based GUI.
+Therefore, to start the upgrade to Ubuntu 20.04 LTS using a GUI tool, execute the below command to start the upgrade process with a Gtk3-based GUI.

 sudo do-release-upgrade -d -f DistUpgradeViewGtk3

-Upgrading a system using the command line is a straightforward procedure, but it requires a step-by-step process.
+Upgrading a system using the command line is a straightforward procedure but requires a step-by-step process.

-First, open the Linux terminal and execute the below command in it:
+First, open the Linux terminal and execute the Ubuntu update command:

 ~$ sudo apt update